jhach/bump-paper/content/posts/2015 WWE Performance Center Trainees; Where Are They Now?/index.md

 Nhooph Al-Areebi started her pro wrestling training with Squared Circle in 2011.
 Her background is in acrobatics where she learned her skills at the Toronto Circus School from 2008-2012.

-She received a spot in the 2015 WWE Performance Center class and would perform under her real name until January 2016.
+She received a spot on the 2015 WWE Performance Center class and would perform under her real name until January 2016 when she was renamed Aliyah.
 She made her WWE main roster debut in 2021 for the Smackdown brand.

 She is currently on the WWE Smackdown roster but hasn't been used for quite a while.

 Status: Active (WWE)

 ## 🇩🇪 Germany
 ![Axel Tischer aka Alexander Wolfe at the WWE Performance Center in 2015](axel.jpg)
 ### Axel Tischer Aka Alexander Wolfe (Dresden, Germany)
-Trained with GWF Wrestling in Berlin, Germany, since 2006.
-Served in the German Army from 2005-2007, achieving the rank of Private First Class.

 Axel Tischer was trained in 2004 at the GWF (German Wrestling Federation) school and has wrestled all over Germany and Europe before joining the PC.
 From 2005-2007, he served in the German Army and achieved rank of Private First Class.

-Axel was given a spot in the 2015 WWE Performance Center class.
-He made his debut in the same year for NXT.
+Axel was given a spot on the 2015 WWE Performance Center class and made his debut in the same year for NXT.
 He would go under the name Alexander Wolfe in 2016 and joined the stable, SAnitY.
 Having success with the group, he was called up to the main roster for Smackdown in 2018 and wrestled for them until 2019 when he was reassigned to NXT UK.
 He was released from his WWE contract in May of 2021.

 Axel Tischer can be seen on the independent scene in Germany, Europe, and the United States.

 Status: Active (Independents)

 ## 🇲🇽 Mexico